Little Big Mom: Production

-Release and reception
+Reception

 The episode originally aired on the Fox network in the United States on January 9, 2000.
 On October 7, 2008, it was released on DVD as part of the box set The Simpsons – The Complete Eleventh Season.
 Staff members Mike Scully, George Meyer, Matt Selman, Carolyn Omine, and Mark Kirkland participated in the DVD audio commentary for the episode.
 Deleted scenes from the episode were also included on the box set.

 While reviewing the eleventh season of The Simpsons, DVD Movie Guide's Colin Jacobson commented: "We've seen 'the family goes to crap without Marge around' episodes in the past, so don't expect any reinvented wheels here.
 Still, the sight of Lisa in charge adds a decent spin, and the leprosy twist – while silly – proves amusing.
 It’s another unexceptional show but one with its moments."

 Before this episode, The Simpsons had referenced Lucille Ball several times.
 Michael Karol wrote in Lucy A to Z that "perhaps the funniest tribute came in ...
 'Little Big Mom.'"
 Dan Castellaneta, who provides the voice of Homer in the series, considers this episode to be one of his personal favorites.

 The "Stupid Sexy Flanders" sequence has become a popular Internet meme.
 Don Caldwell, editor-in-chief of Know Your Meme, stated, "It's not in the top five Simpsons memes" but "it's a pretty big meme as far as Simpsons memes go", explaining "this scene in particular is very memorable and it's really simple and versatile, which is why it has such power as a meme."
 Entertainment writer Tyler Vendetti commented, "The image of Flanders' ass, as well as him saying, 'It feels like I'm wearing nothing at all,' gets stuck in Homer's head in that episode, but it also gets stuck in your head as a viewer, which is why I think that joke has become so popular online."